thaggie/thaggie.github.io/_docs/cv.markdown

 Sample Projects:

-* [Indicee Analytics for Salesforce Apps][ia4c] - custom dashboards for analyzing Salesforce data such as looking at opportunities, Chatter, and file usage.
 * Salesforce Data Connector - Importing Salesforce data into [Indicee][indicee] using [Salesforce's SOAP API][salesforce-api] and the [Indicee REST API][indicee-api].
 * Relational Data Connectors - synchronizing data from local databases to Indicee in the cloud via [JDBC][jdbc] and the [Indicee REST API][indicee-api].
 * Multi-screen Chatter Analytics wall display for Salesforce for [Dreamforce][dreamforce] 2012 - a live analytical dashboard of Saleforce Chatter posts and comments, built with [jQuery][jquery].